-Clarias gariepinus is a commercially important species of fish in Nigeria and heavily cultured by many farmers.
-The study of effect of dietary supplementation of Chlorella vulgaris on some liver biomarkers and lipid profile of Clarias gariepinus was investigated for 12 weeks.
-Five groups of fish were used, one served as control and four were fed with different algal inclusion of 5%,10%,15% and 20%.
-At the end of the feeding trial, the fish were anesthetized with clove oil and blood samples were collected and analyzed.
-The results revealed that supplementation of C. vulgarisin diets of C. gariepinus resulted in a higher percentages of protein (43.0- 47.3) and lower AST(230.0) and ALT(54.0) in algae groups as compared with control protein(39.67), AST(497.3) and ALT(180.7).
-The lipid profile revealed that the treated groups had better outcomes than the control.
-The results showed significant variations in the serum biochemical parameters and lipid profile of the studied fishes, throughout the different treatments.
-Therefore, the current study highlighted the impact of microalgae as a physiological booster in C. gariepinus.
+Clariasgariepinus is an important commercial fish species in Nigeria and is widely cultivated by many farmers.
+This study investigated the effects of dietary supplementation with Chlorella vulgaris on liver biomarkers and lipid profiles in Clariasgariepinus over 12 weeks.
+Five groups of fish were used in the study; one group served as the control, while the other four groups were fed different concentrations of the algae at 5%, 10%, 15%, and 20%.
+At the end of the feeding trial, the fish were anesthetized using clove oil, and blood samples were collected for analysis.
+The results indicated that the supplementation of C. vulgaris in the diets of C. gariepinus led to higher protein percentages (ranging from 43.0% to 47.3%) and lower levels of AST (230.0) and ALT (54.0) in the algae-fed groups compared to the control group, which had a protein percentage of 39.67, AST levels of 497.3, and ALT levels of 180.7.
+Additionally, the lipid profiles showed that the treated groups had better outcomes than the control group.
+The findings revealed significant variations in the fish's serum biochemical parameters and lipid profiles across the different treatments.
+Therefore, this study highlights the positive impact of microalgae as a physiological booster in C. gariepinus.

-Keywords: Chlorella vulgaris, Clarias gariepinus, biochemical parameters, lipid
+Keywords: Chlorella vulgaris, Clariasgariepinus, biochemical parameters, lipid